10 Yummy and best iftar foods

 Iftari is all about traditional food and snacks.
 You wait all year long to wait for Iftar parties and what not.
 You can make good food at home on your own and make it more exciting.
-Following are some yummy and delicious iftari foods that you can serve at iftar time.
+Following are some best iftar foods recipes that you can serve at iftar time.

 You can never replace dates with any other food item.
 They give glucose that you have missed out on the entire day and boost your metabolism.
 Start your iftar with dates.
 You can get different types of dates in the market.
 If you want to make it more exciting just in case your guests are coming over then replace the seed with almond or cream.